Symplectic geometry and spectral properties of classical and quantum coupled angular momenta: Quantization of

 \subsection{Conjectural Bohr-Sommerfeld rules}

-In this section, we state a conjecture regarding the description of the joint spectrum of a pair of commuting self-adjoint Berezin-Toeplitz operators near a focus-focus critical value of map formed by their principal symbols.
-We also give numerical evidence for this conjecture using the operators constructed above.
-Note that a similar conjecture was stated in \cite[Conjecture $5.2$]{PelVN}, but we give here a more precise version.
+In this section, we state a conjecture regarding the description of the joint spectrum of a pair of commuting self-adjoint Berezin-Toeplitz operators near a focus-focus critical value of the map formed by their principal symbols.
+We also give numerical evidence for this conjecture using the operators constructed above (or, if one believes in the conjecture, numerical methods to recover the coefficient $a_2$ and the height invariant).
+Note that a similar conjecture was stated in \cite[Conjecture $5.2$]{PelVN}, but we give here a more precise version taking into account the specificities of Berezin-Toeplitz operators.

 Let $(M,\omega)$ be a compact, connected four dimensional K\"ahler manifold, endowed with a prequantum line bundle $(L,\nabla) \to M$.
 In order to simplify the discussion, let us assume that there exists a half-form bundle $\delta \to M$, with a given line bundle isomorphism $\varphi: \delta^{\otimes 2} \to \Lambda^{n,0} T^*M$; we could still state a conjecture without this assumption, but it would be more complicated (observe also that in the example above, such a half-form bundle exists).
 Let $A_k, B_k$ be two commuting self-adjoint Berezin-Toeplitz operators acting on $\Hil_k = H^0(M,L^{\otimes k} \otimes \delta)$, with respective principal symbols $f$ and $g$ and subprincipal symbols $r$ and $s$ (for a definition of the subprincipal symbol in this context, see \cite{ChaHalf}).
 Assume also that $(0,0)$ is a critical value of focus-focus type for $F = (f,g)$, and that there is a unique critical point $m_0$ on $F^{-1}(0,0)$.
 We want to describe the joint spectrum $\Sigma_k$ of $(A_k,B_k)$ near $(0,0)$.